 Warranty

-- Unless otherwise indicated, the buyer will be buying the trailer “AS IS,” and the seller makes no warranty or guarantee.
-The buyer takes on all responsibility for the trailer once the sale is complete, including any repairs or maintenance that need to be made.
-However, the seller can provide exceptions to the “AS IS” condition and provide a warranty on all or a part of the trailer.
+- Unless otherwise indicated, the buyer will buy the trailer “As Is,” and the seller makes no warranty or guarantee.
+The buyer takes on all responsibility once the sale is complete, including any repairs or maintenance that need to be made.
+However, the seller can provide exceptions to the “As Is” condition and a warranty on all or parts of the trailer.

 - Date of Sale